day8/re-frame/docs/EffectfulEvents.md

 ### The Other Problem

-And there's another purity problem:
+And there's another kind of purity problem:
 ```clj
 (reg-event-db
    :load-localstore